 Chairman of the Board of Directors and Chairman of the Executive Committee of the insurance company Fidelidade.
-He is also Chairman of the Board of Directors of Luz Saúde, S.A. where he is also a member of the Advisory Board.
+He is also Chairman of the Board of Directors of Luz Saúde, S.A..

 With regard to professionally related associations he is vice-president of the Portuguese Insurers Association and a member of the Geneva Association.
+He is also member of several consulting bodies of cultural institutions and universities.

 He started his professional career as a lecturer at the Lisbon Faculty of Law and has worked in management roles at the Portuguese Inspectorate-General of Finance and at the Securities Market Commission and has also worked as a lawyer.
 He has undertaken duties at different companies in the field of finance and insurance, including director and/or chairman of the board of directors at the Mundial-Confiança, Fidelidade Mundial, Império Bonança and Via Directa insurance companies.
 In the area of health, he was a director of USP Hospitales (Barcelona) and director and later chairman of the board of directors at HPP - Hospitais Privados de Portugal SGPS.
-He was also Vice-Chairman of the Board of Directors of Caixa Seguro e Saúde, SGPS, S.A.
+He was also Vice-President of the Board of Directors of Caixa Seguro e Saúde, SGPS, S.A..